-In 2017 we unveiled our lightweight "soft suit" exoskeleton Restore system designed for an initial indication for stroke patients, and announced our plans to begin clinical studies in the first quarter of 2018 in preparation for the later submission of applications for regulatory clearance.
-We created the Restore system through our ongoing collaboration with Harvard University's Wyss Institute for Biologically Inspired Engineering, pursuant to which Harvard licenses to us intellectual property relating to lightweight "soft suit" exoskeleton system technologies for lower limb disabilities, as we develop, introduce and commercialize products under the license.
+In June 2017 we unveiled our lightweight exo-suit ReStore system designed initially for rehabilitation of stroke patients.
+We created the ReStore system through our ongoing collaboration with Harvard University's Wyss Institute for Biologically Inspired Engineering, pursuant to which Harvard licenses to us intellectual property relating to lightweight exo-suit system technologies for lower limb disabilities, as we develop, introduce and commercialize products under the license.
+We applied for CE mark at the beginning of the fourth quarter of 2018 and intend to apply for FDA clearance imminently.
 For more information on the Restore system, see "Future Products".
 For more information on the collaboration with Harvard, see "Research and Development-Research and Development Collaborations."